-Further, the below table contains information regarding the number of beneficial holders of the Bitcoin Funds.
+Further, the below table contains information regarding the number of beneficial holders of the Bitcoin Funds as of August 14, 2024.

-The criteria and guidelines for a security to be considered widely held and actively traded are set forth in Rule 5.3-O(a), subject to exceptions.
+13 The criteria and guidelines for a security to be considered widely held and actively traded are set forth in Rule 5.3-O(a), subject to exceptions.

+14 See Rule 5.3-O(b).
 An "NMS stock" means any NMS security other than an option, and an "NMS security" means any security or class of securities for which transaction reports are collected, processed, and made available pursuant to an effective transaction reporting plan (or an effective national market system plan for reporting transaction in listed options).
 See 17 CFR § 242.600(b)(64) (definition of "NMS security") and (65) (definition of "NMS stock").